-Getting the right size boot not only ensures the boot will stay on and upright, but it also helps with boot comfort.
+Getting the right size dog boot or shoe not only ensures the boot will stay on and upright, but it also helps with boot comfort.
 The boot strap should fit snugly above the metatarsal/metacarpal pad, but below the carpal pad.
 It should fit with little excess room from left to right, and front to back, and bend at a 45-degree angle where the dog’s paw naturally bends.
 For the best fit, download and print our Paw Measurement Chart to find the proper measurement of your dog’s paw — note that paws can vary in size, so be sure to measure all four.
 We've also got a video to help.

 6. Embrace the Boot Dance

-Your dog will most likely “dance” their first time in boots, shaking their paws and high stepping.
+Your dog will most likely “dance” their first time in boots or shoes, shaking their paws and high stepping.
 This is a natural reaction!
 Don’t be alarmed and try not to laugh — dogs are sensitive and laughing can cause anxiety for them.
 You might be surprised how quickly your dog will get used to the idea of boots if you follow the tips above, and perhaps most importantly, use lots of rewards to make it a fun and engaging experience.

 Do you have questions or feedback about our boots or any other Ruffwear gear?
 Get in touch!
 Going on an adventure?
 Share your stories with us on Facebook and Instagram.
 And let us know what your dog means to you using the tag #mydogismy.